geokit/geokit-rails/README.markdown

 are out in front of the Rails app.
 Otherwise, the IP will always be that of the front-end server.

-Ip address support for the Multi-Geocoder has also now been added.
-Its just called through the regular MultiGeocoder class.
-Pass in an IP address for the parameter instead of a street address.
+The Multi-Geocoder will also geocode IP addresses and provide failover among multiple IP geocoders.
+Just pass in an IP address for the parameter instead of a street address.
 Eg:

 	location = Geocoders::MultiGeocoder.geocode('12.215.42.19')

 The MultiGeocoder class requires 2 configuration setting for the provider order.
 Ordering is done through `Geokit::Geocoders::provider_order` and `Geokit::Geocoders::ip_provider_order`, found in `config/initializers/geokit_config.rb`.
 If you don't already have a `geokit_config.rb` file, the plugin creates one when it is first installed.

 ## IP GEOCODING HELPER